Basic rent (kale huur or netto huur)

 All-in rent

-If what you’re paying is all-in rent, then it’s important for the landlord to show you a summary of the costs every year.
+If what you’re paying is total rent, then it’s important for the landlord to show you a summary of the costs every year.
 The cost statement must show a breakdown, telling you exactly which part of the rent consists of service charges and the costs of gas, water and electricity, and which part is the basic rent.

 Because the costs of gas, water and electricity depend on your consumption, but in your contract you pay a fixed amount every month, it’s possible that the amount you’re paying is too much or too little relative to your consumption.
 This means that at some point you might be due to receive a refund, or you’ll have to pay an additional amount.
 This usually takes place once a year: the landlord must send the tenant the final statement for the annual costs (eindafrekening) for the previous year no later than 1 July.

-Maximum rent for social housing
+Maximum rent for social and middle sector

 If you think you are being overcharged for your rent, it is best to contact Huurteam Zuid-Limburg, who will help you calculate the points for your accommodation (the system is relatively complex and only provided in Dutch).

-However, if your apartment/room has more than 141 points, or you have been paying the maximum rent or more, and have done so for 6 months or more, you cannot reduce your rent.
 It is best to start a process within 6 months after your rental contract started.
 When the case is submitted to the rental tribunal within this timeframe the decision will have retroactive effect.